SkyLeite/SkyLeite/README.md

 ## 🔭 Currently working on

-- Wine Manager: a plugin for SteamOS / Steam Deck for installing and managing custom versions of Wine / Proton
-- DeFi: something cool for the Steam Deck
+- A mod for Umineko Golden Fantasia

 ## 🌱 Currently learning

 - Haskell
+- Reverse Engineering

 ## 💬 Ask me about